 Only after completing Developmental and Educational Psychology or a similar course (only for students outside of the bachelor programme Psychology).
+Students outside of the bachelor programme Psychology who have taken a similar course, need to contact the study advisers of Psychology to assess if they fullfil the entry requirements (deadline: 14 days before the start of the course).

 This course aims to examine adolescent development from a neuroscientific perspective.
 Adolescence is a period of vast changes in the biological, cognitive, and social domains.
 During the seven lectures within this course we will focus on social, emotional, and cognitive changes across adolescence and their links with biological and neural development.
 The course will provide an introduction to social developmental neuroscience, with a special focus on structural and functional magnetic resonance imaging methods and brain development, and will further focus on the links between brain development and socio-emotional development across adolescence.
 Most recent models of brain development will be used to extend our knowledge of current theories of adolescent development and to inform our understanding of the mechanisms behind social and emotional changes in adolescence.
 By doing so, this course offers a unique neuroscience background to understanding child and adolescent development.
 This course (lectures) will be given in English.